datastax/nodejs-driver/examples/README.md

 While this is suitable for example single script purposes, you should reuse a single `Client` instance and only call client.shutdown() once in your application's lifetime.

-If you have any questions regarding these examples, feel free to post your question in the [mailing list][mailing-list].
+If you have any questions regarding these examples, feel free to post your questions in the [mailing list][mailing-list].

 [cassandra]: http://cassandra.apache.org/
 [doc-index]: http://docs.datastax.com/en/developer/nodejs-driver/latest/